nodejs/node/BUILDING.md

-If you received the error `nodejs g++ fatal error compilation terminated cc1plus` during compilation, this is likely a memory issue and you should either provide more RAM or create swap space to accommodate toolchain requirements.
+If you received the error `nodejs g++ fatal error compilation terminated cc1plus` during compilation, this is likely a memory issue and you should either provide more RAM or create swap space to accommodate toolchain requirements or reduce the number of parallel build tasks (`-j<n>`).

 ### Windows